Global Health and Humanitarian Medicine Course

 Examination and Course Completion

+DGH exam: 200 'best of five' question testing all aspects of the GHHM syllabus (3 hours) Please refer the RCP website for more details regarding the exam.
 1. Morning – 100 'best of five' questions, 16 of which are based on clinical images designed to test the candidate's knowledge of tropical medicine and hygiene over a wide area (3 hours).
 2. Afternoon – Preventive medicine (5 questions over 1 hour) and Parasitology/Entomology ''short answer'' papers (1.5 hours).

 A student can attempt the exam up to 6 times.